Sky West and Crooked: Plot

-The gypsy's do not want her there, knowing that it will only bring trouble and Roibin has a reputation for trouble but seeing the fevered state of Brydie, the Grandmother takes her in and, begrudgingly, nurses her well.
+The gypsies do not want her there, knowing that it will only bring trouble and Roibin has a reputation for trouble but seeing the fevered state of Brydie, the Grandmother takes her in and, begrudgingly, nurses her well.
 During the weeks Brydie is away, her mum drinks more heavily, distraught over Brydie's disappearance.
 She has a heart attack and dies.
 The Police interview the gypsies but they deny knowledge of the girl.
 When police dogs are brought in they lead police to the river edge and the worst is feared.

 As Brydie recovers, she and Roibin become close and he helps her to face and talk about what happened with Julian.
 He asks her to stay with him and the gypsies when they move on.
 She says that she couldn't leave her mother and needs to go home.
 He pledges his love for her and they kiss in a meadow.
 The village children find them there and tell her that her mother died during her absence.
 Upset, she decides to go to see her mother's grave and realising that she has nothing to stay home for, promises to return to Roibin.
 He teaches her how to read sticks that will tell her which direction the gypsies will have gone if they leave before she gets back.
 She shares a final kiss with Roibin and leaves with the children.

-The children run to tell the Vicar that Brydie is at her mothers grave and he gathers her up and takes her to his house promising to look after her.
+The children run to tell the Vicar that Brydie is at her mother's grave and he gathers her up and takes her to his house promising to look after her.
 Brydie insists that she must return to Roibin as she has nothing to stay for and the Vicar promises to tell Roibin to come and collect Brydie in the morning as she is still unwell, exhausted and needs a good nights sleep.
 Relieved, Brydie falls asleep while the Vicar asks the gravedigger to go the gypsy camp and tell Roibin to come and get Brydie in the morning.